AKenshinn/express-mongo/README.md

 Express Mongo
 =============

-The example project using Node.js, Express, and MongoDB
+The example project using Node.js, Bower, Express, and MongoDB

 ### Configuration for running ###
 1. Open mongo for wait connection using this command below: